JochimM/Delfi-PQ_FDIR/README.md

 - Analysing different data types, as for now only characters are used as data.

 - Implement the pingFromPC function.
 This would reset the watchdog timer on the Arduino only if the Python programme sends a specific 'kick' message.
 This can be used to reset the board from the python programme.

+- Perform more iterations in order to investigate the most sensitive memory locations in the RAM memory.